mrpbennett/umaku/README.md

  <img src="misc/imgs/banner.png"/>
 </h3>

-### *A smooth, skillful, and elegant Ubuntu setup framework.*
+### *A smooth, skillful, and elegant Fedora setup framework.*

-**Umaku** (うまく — *"smoothly / skillfully / efficiently"*) is a production-ready, automated setup framework that transforms a fresh Ubuntu installation into a beautifully polished, macOS-inspired developer workstation.
+**Umaku** (うまく — *"smoothly / skillfully / efficiently"*) is a production-ready, automated setup framework that transforms a fresh Fedora installation into a beautifully polished, macOS-inspired developer workstation.
 Built with modularity and desktop-friendliness in mind, Umaku delivers enterprise-level automation with zero-maintenance security.

 ---